The Museum’s mission is telling about mass repression thus motivating people to reflect on the value of human life.

 The Museum collects and studies materials from state and family archives as well as recollections of participants of events and things that belonged to them and items found in the former camp locations.

 The Museum’s permanent exposition shows the stages of the punitive system formation in 1918-1956 and the way it influenced people’s lives.
 Temporary exhibitions help immerse visitors in certain historical episodes and reflect thoroughly on the phenomenon of mass repression.

 Museum’s educational programs and publications help understand complex historical events, theater productions and creative events provide emotional experience related to the topic, and discussions help people form their attitude towards mass repression.

 The Museum suggests supporting victims of mass repression, getting to know your family history, and sharing your knowledge to keep the memory for future generations.

-The museum was founded in 2001 by Anton Vladimirovich Antonov-Ovseenko, a famous historian, journalist, public figure who at his time passed through the Stalin’s camps as a son of an “enemy of the people.”
-The constitutor of the Museum is the Moscow Department of Culture.
-The first exhibition was opened in 2004 on the premises of the building on Petrovka Street.
-In the 1990s, the building was deserted.
-In 2012–2014, a large-scale reconstruction and re-equipment for museum needs were carried out in the abandoned building.
+The Museum was established in 2001 by Anton V. Antonov-Ovseyenko, a prominent historian, publicist, and public figure who endured imprisonment in Stalin’s camps as a son of an “enemy of the people.”
+The founder of the Museum is the Moscow Department of Culture.
+In 2004, the first exposition was presented in the building on Petrovka Street.
+In 2012, Roman Vladimirovich Romanov was appointed the director of the Museum.

-The main facade of the house, facing the 1st Samotechny lane, was restored to its former historical appearance.
-The other three facades are lined with copper, which darkens slowly due to the properties of oxidizing and patinating under the influence of precipitation.
+The restoration of the main façade facing the 1st Samotyochny lane recovered its former historical appearance.
+The other three facades are lined with copper which darkens slowly due to oxidizing and patinating affected by precipitation.